devr4n/trivia-project/README.md

 # Trivia Project
-> This project is an interview project for a Full Stack PHP Web Developer position.
+> It is a simple project using api from [Open Trivia Database](https://opentdb.com/).
+> Simple bootstrap elements are used in the project and unit test is created for test the project.

 ### Required Php & Laravel

 - Php : 8.1
-- Laravel Framework : 10.32.1
+- Laravel Framework : 10

 ## Installation
 > Make sure you have installed the required Php and Laravel versions.